-Rajnath Singh emphasized the Navy’s job of protecting cargo ships and oil tankers while launching INS Taragiri in Visakhapatnam.
-Ninety-five percent of the country’s trading, and crucially its energy, comes by sea, so keeping the seas safe is at the heart of the nation’s stability and economic growth.
+Singh emphasized the Navy’s important job of keeping commercial ships and oil tankers safe while launching INS Taragiri in Visakhapatnam.
+Because 95% of India’s trade, including the important energy we need, travels by sea, keeping things safe on the ocean is central to the country being stable and the economy growing.

 Indian Navy and the protection of trade routes